callmeed/math-dog-tvos/README.md

-# math-dog-tvos
+# Math Dog

-Sample AppleTV tvOS app that allows kids to do math drills
+## Sample AppleTV tvOS app that allows kids to do math drills